kabartolo/launch-school/210_js/functions_and_variable_scope/notes.md

 <a name="pass-by-value"></a>
 ### Pass by Value or Pass by Reference

 Javascript is **pass by value**.
 Passing a variable to a function binds the local function variable to the passed variable's value.
 Both variables now reference the same value but have no effect on each other.
+So primitives are passed by value and are immutable.

 ```javascript
 var a = 7;